 Cut up enough butternut squash or pumpkin to make about 4 cups squash cubes (this might be a good time to use those pre-cut cubes I’m not so fond of, but here’s How to Peel and Cut Up a Butternut Squash if you want to cut your own.)
 Melt 1 tablespoon butter in a large frying pan and start cooking the squash over low heat while you cut up the apples.
 I used an apple corer and slicer to get pieces of apple, then cut off the skin and cut them into cubes.

 As you cut up apples, add them to the pan with the squash or pumpkin.
-When all the apple is added, add the sweetener, brown sugar (or more sweetener), cinnamon, and pumpkin pie spice.
+When all the apple is added, add the sweetener, cinnamon, and pumpkin pie spice.
 While the mixture cooks, use a food processor or mini-processor to buzz the oatmeal so you have smallish crumbs.
 (You can probably skip that if you prefer.)
 When the squash and apples have cooked about 10 minutes, transfer then to a large glass or crockery casserole dish.

 I put butter in the freezer when I started the recipe, then removed it and grated on a large grater for the crumble topping.
-Use a fork or pastry blender to combine the almond meal, ground rolled oats, sweetener, brown sugar (or more sweetener) and butter.
+Use a fork or pastry blender to combine the almond meal, ground rolled oats, sweetener, and butter.
 Spread the topping over the pumpkin/apple mixture.
 Bake at 400F/200C about 30 minutes, or until the crumble is bubbling hot and slightly browned on top.

 More Low-Sugar Desserts with Pumpkin:

 Reduced Sugar or Sugar-Free Layered Pumpkin Cheesecake ~ Kalyn’s Kitchen

 Low-Carb Pumpkin Cream Cheese Muffins ~ All Day I Dream About Food